 In addition, 3.10 inserts a qualification regarding the nature of the projects:

 supported directly or indirectly (e.g., through the use of university resources or facilities) by funds administered by the university, regardless of the source of such funds

 The 1944 policy’s second paragraph claim on royalties is rolled into the new 3.10 first paragraph, and now made to refer not only to patents and copyrights acquired but also ones that are “issued” (whatever “issued” means for copyrights).

 The first paragraph of current 3.10 now concerns what we might call incoming patent rights.
 It makes sense that if the university acquires a patent to assist in the conduct of a research project, the university should be the owner of what it has acquired.
-The university does not acquire such patents to give over to the researchers.
+The university does not acquire such patents to give them over to the researchers.

 The second paragraph concerns patents that “issue” in connection with research.
 What did this claim actually mean?
 It is clear from the Proceedings of the Board of Regents that faculty were expected to own their inventions unless a research contract required otherwise or the inventors voluntarily agreed otherwise.
 For instance, in 1960, the Board of Regents entered into an invention management agreement with the Michigan Research Foundation.
 The agreement provides that the university will “recommend” to faculty, associates, and employees (note the distinction between faculty and employees here) that they assign inventions to the foundation: